BetaHuhn/vuex-electron-store/README.md

 - 🔨 **Customization** - *specify what [parts of your Vuex state](#only-partially-persist-state) you want to persist and [which mutations are allowed](#filter-mutations)*
 - ♻️ **Migrations** - *the persisted state can be easily [migrated](#migration-between-versions) between different versions of your Electron app*
 - 🔐 **Encryption** - *you can optionally [encrypt](#%EF%B8%8F-options) the storage file with a encryption key*
-- ⚙️ **Electron main process** - *you can access the Vuex state and commit mutations/dispatch actions from the Electron main process*
+- ⚙️ **Electron main process** - *access the state & commit mutations/dispatch actions from the [Electron main process](https://www.electronjs.org/docs/tutorial/quick-start#run-the-main-process)*

 This library is a wrapper around [electron-store](https://github.com/sindresorhus/electron-store) to make it work directly with Vuex and offer additional features.